 Time based restriction:

 Time based restrictions can be set up by configuring a policy so that employees won’t access any email after office hours.
 A time slot can be set up in time restriction field in which cloud application can be accessed.
 A report stating access deniel is received if employee tries to access the application outside the declared time slot.
-Time based restrictions can be set up by configuring Risk Based Access / Fraud prevention policy.
+Time based restrictions can be set up by configuring Risk Based Access / Adaptive Authentication policy.

 Forced logout option has to be set up necessarily in order to set time restriction.

 "Time Restrictions highly matter when business remuneration outflow is governed by employee working hours"

 The restrictions which can be set by setting up policy during configuration of Google apps single sign-on are discussed below.